Martin-Moras/obsidian-git-sync/School/Sundar Pichai Ausarbeitung.md

 - My first year CGP was so bad I had to work hard to make up for it for the next three years,"
 - met wife
 - is IIT he was validated for Stanford University, Ca
-- How to go India -> Amerika
+- How to go India -> Amerika 1993
 	- Trip costs 1000usd
 	- his fammily was poor and couldn't get a loan
 	- took money from family savings
+## Stanford
+- everything was more expensive
+- had many computers : reminded him how important tech was
+- 1995 graduated in Material Science and Engineering
+## Applied materials
+- semiconductor chip manufacturing corporation
+- location: Silicon Valley
+## Google
+- 1. 4.
+2004: first interview
+- launch of Gmail
 -

 ![[Sundar Pichai Ausarbeitung 2024-01-14 16.41.52.excalidraw]]
 ![[Pasted image 20240114163438.png]]